rgalanakis/robgforpps/_pages/one-city.md

 PPS has been trying, and must continue trying, to improve outcomes through education policy.
 But we also need to look at simpler, broader solutions that PPS needs to be a partner in.

+One City Policy: Advocate for broad upzoning and increased housing supply to improve student performance and increase enrollment.
+{:class="policy-proposal"}

 We need to give families unhappy with their current school other options within PPS.
 But we know doing this through charters, lotteries, longer commutes, and bussing often results in _worse_ outcomes overall.